Business Process Standardization (BPS): Definition, Benefits & How-to

 What is the process of Standardisation?

-The process of standardization is like tidying up a messy room and creating a system to keep it organized.
-First, you look at how things are currently done and identify the best practices.
-Then, you document these practices in clear, easy-to-follow steps.
-Next, you train everyone involved to follow these new standard procedures.
-It’s important to test the new standards and gather feedback to make sure they work well in real-life situations.
-Finally, you implement the standards across the organization and regularly review and update them to ensure they stay relevant and effective.
-Remember, standardization is an ongoing process, not a one-time event, and it requires buy-in from everyone in the organization to be successful.
+The process of normalization is like cleaning a dirty room and establishing a system to keep it neat.
+First, you examine the current practices and identify the best practices.
+Then you codify these practices into clear, actionable steps.
+Then you train everyone on the new processes.
+The next thing to do is test the new standards to ensure they apply well in practical situations and gather feedback of what works and what doesn’t.
+At this point, you are putting the standards into practice in the organization and reviewing and revising them frequently to ensure that they remain relevant and effective.
+Just remember that standardization is a continuous process, not a one-time event, and it needs everyone in the organization to buy into the process for it to be successful.

 Have you carried out a process standardization initiative within your organization?
 How did it go?
 Are there any other methods you’d add to our list?
 Let us know in the comments!